onpremcloudguy/PSNewCMENV/readme.md

 ### Known issues ###

-Currently there is an issue with the SQL Install which is impacting the SCCM installation which i haven't had to fix so have handled it in the SCCM installation

 CA, and SCCM are both installed but not fully configured.

 Tweet me on @onpremcloudguy if there are anything you think should be included.

-big thanks to @ncbrady from @windowsnoob, and the guys & Girls from @SCConfigMgr for there previous work in documenting the installation of SCCM and the dependent components.
+big thanks to @ncbrady from @windowsnoob, and the Guys & Girls from @SCConfigMgr for there previous work in documenting the installation of SCCM and the dependent components.